Academic Concession

 When you miss work during the term (ie. assignment, mid-term, quiz), submit a Request for Academic Concession (In-Term Work) Form within 72 hours of missing the work.
 A copy of your request will be automatically forwarded to your instructor for verification and feedback.

 Note: All Physics course requests should go through the Physics academic concession form.
-Please consult your syllabus for a link to this form.
+Please consult your syllabus for a link to this form or speak to your professor directly.

 If you miss a final exam or an end-of-term assignment: Standing Deferred (SD) Academic Concession